warehouse worker moving product for inventory management

 By looking at usage and gross margin return on investment, you can determine what SKUs have the greatest effect on your bottom line.
 As you re-invest the cash you generated in the first two steps, your business can begin a cycle of continuous improvement backed by data-based decision-making.

 Inventory management software is one area to consider re-investing in.
-Modern systems provide you with deeper data, allowing you to track inventory and fully understand your business and lean into your strengths.
+Modern systems provide you with deeper data, allowing you to track inventory, gain a full understanding of your business, and lean into your strengths.

 What key characteristics can set your manufacturing business up to succeed during economic hardship?